Yahyakiani/Css_Notes/Eloquent Expressions.md

 - a much needed healthcare umbrella
 - Other units of the federation

-> Emulate his pioneering stride for future success
+- Emulate his pioneering stride for future success

+> She often got a vicarious thrill from watching bungee jumping

 - Administrative sleight of hand
 - Undercurrents of the brewing political crisis